damonallison/notes/languages/python/README.md

 ## Dislikes

 * Dynamic.
-No type checking.
+No type checking, type information.
 * The core data structures (except tuple) are mutable by default.
     * Swift's `val` and `var` are much more clear, safe.
 * Built-in functions vs. objects.
 Built-ins should be on objects.